-When estimating the ECLs, the Company considers three scenarios (a base case, an upside, a downside).
+When estimating the ECLs, the Company considers three scenarios (a base case, an upside case, a downside case).
 Each of these is associated with different PDs, EADs and LGDs.
-In its ECL models, the Company relies on a broad range of forward looking information as economic inputs, such as:
+In its ECL models, the Company relies on a broad range of forward-looking information as economic inputs, such as: